Siong23/secure5g-ai/Dataset/README.md

-# My 5G Network Anomaly Dataset Processing Steps
+# 5G Network Anomaly Dataset Processing Steps

 This README.md will show how to convert raw packet captures (pcapng) into machine learning–ready datasets(.csv).